-The DFSBL rate for 2017 will be $600 per family.
+The DFSBL rate for 2018 is $750 per family.
 The DFSBL rate is reviewed, recommended and approved in the same manner as mentioned earlier for tuition fees and discounts.

-From 2017 a voluntary contribution of $150 per family ($50 per term) is being sought as a diocesan pastoral contribution.
+Since 2017 a voluntary contribution of $150 per family ($50 per term) has been sought as a diocesan pastoral contribution.
 Funds support the ongoing pastoral works of the diocese which include, amongst many initiatives:

 - The diocesan pastoral ministries office and the activities of its many advisory councils - the Diocesan Pastoral Council, the Adult Faith Formation Council, the Liturgy Council, the Ecumenical and Interfaith Council, the Social Justice Council and the Diocesan Council of Ministry with Young People.

 - The provision of chaplains ministering in the following areas – Newcastle University, Newcastle Port, Prisons, Hospitals and CatholicCare Social Services.

 - Family Community Faith Coordinators who work to reach out to and connect families with their local parish and school.